2019 Skoda Karoq SUV will rival against upcoming Honda CR-V, top-end Jeep Compass and Hyundai Tucson

 We revealed earlier that the Czech auto manufacturer, Skoda, was working on an Yeti replacement with an SUV bearing a completely new design, lightweight and rigid platform along with advanced technologies in a brand new nomenclature.
 As said, the new Skoda Karoq arrived taking heavy design inspiration from the Kodiaq, the automaker’s current flagship SUV that was recently launched in India.

 The brand new model boasted its belongings on the motor shows like in Frankfurt following its initial reveal.
-The Skoda Karoq certainly has borrowed plenty of styling elements from the flagship Kodiaq and its components are shared with Seat Ateca and the latest generation Volkswagen Tiguan also present in India.
+The Skoda Karoq certainly has borrowed plenty of styling elements from the flagship Kodiaq and its components are shared with Seat Ateca and the latest generation Volkswagen Tiguan, which is also present in India.

 It sports a sharper and far more stylish look than its predecessor with a completely different silhouette emphasising interior space and passenger comfort.
 With a slender profile, it looks more conventional than the Kodiaq and will be aiming to appeal for a large band of customers.